ginic/AutoIPAAlign/README.md

 ## Project Structure

 This is project is structured in multiple packages:
-- **autoipaalign_core**: Core library and command-line interface for IPA transcription and forced alignments
+- **autoipaalign.core**: Core library and command-line interface for IPA transcription and forced alignments
 - **autoipaalign_compare**: Tools for comparing alignments across different ASR systems
 - **autoipaalign_web**: Gradio web interface for interactive transcription